MicrosoftDocs/azure-docs/articles/service-bus-messaging/service-bus-nodejs-how-to-use-queues.md

     	process.exit(1);
      });
     ```
-3. Replace `<SERVICE BUS NAMESPACE CONNECTION STRING>` with the connection string to your Service Bus namespace.
+3. Replace `<CONNECTION STRING TO SERVICE BUS NAMESPACE>` with the connection string to your Service Bus namespace.
 1. Replace `<QUEUE NAME>` with the name of the queue.
 1. Then run the command in a command prompt to execute this file.